EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 	# systemctl disable target
 	# systemctl stop target
 	```
-1. Configure a disk for ECX mirror disk
+1. Configure a disk for ECX mirroring
-	1. Create partitions for ECX cluster partition and ECX data partition.
+	1. Create an ECX cluster partition and ECX data partition.

-		e.g. In case of using /dev/sdb for ECX mirror disk.
+		e.g. In the case /dev/sdb is used for the ECX mirror disk.
 		```
 		# parted -s /dev/sdb mklabel msdos mkpart primary 0% 1025MiB mkpart primary 1025MiB 100%
 		```
-1. Configure a symbolic link of the disk device
+1. Configure a symbolic link for the disk device

-	On Linux machine, names of disk devices may change sometimes because Linux OS determines device names in the order in which they are recognized.
+	On a Linux machine, names of disk devices may change sometimes because the Linux OS determines device names in the order in which they are recognized after startup.

-	By creating a symbolic link of the disk device, you can use an unique name even if the device name were changed.
+	By creating a symbolic link for the disk device, you can use a static unique name to reference the disk, even if the device name is changed.

 	1. Check disk IDs

-		e.g. In case of using /dev/sdb for ECX mirror disk.
+		e.g. In the case /dev/sdb is used for the ECX mirror disk (with sample output).
 		```
 		# /lib/udev/scsi_id --whitelisted --device=/dev/sdb
 		3600224804fb4d824c64c0f4156f86fc9